keesvv/silentroomcontroller/README.md

-SilentRoomController 2.0
+SilentRoomController
 ========================
 💡 Control your Philips Hue lights with a command-line interface.

-### A fresh new start for SilentRoomController.
-Faster.
-Smaller.
-Less complicated.

-**What’s new?**
+**What’s in the box?**

--   Command-line only support
+-   Command-line interface

 -   Support for registering users